 What is online security?

-Looking on the roots of online security
+Looking at the roots of online security

-Websites that were reported for the dubious activity
+Websites that were reported for dubious activity

-Unlike the hacked pages, ones that were reported for the dubious activity are not hacked.
+Unlike the hacked pages, the ones that were reported for dubious activity are not hacked.
 All such activity is done with the allowance (or even direct control) of website maintainers.
-Some of the web browsers may display you the notification about the suspicious activity on this page, but antivirus software will likely ignore this site.
+Some of the web browsers may display the notification about the suspicious activity on this page, but antivirus software will likely ignore this site.

 Doorways are often used by adware or malvertisiers to redirect the user who clicked on the promotion.
 Such sites have no content – only links to other websites.
-About 5-8 years ago users who were employed in search engines optimization used doorways to pump the website they wanted to optimize.
+About 5-8 years ago users who were employed in search engine optimization used doorways to pump the website they wanted to optimize.
 Nowadays, Google, as well as all other search engines, are blocking all attempts to move the site higher in a search index via doorways.
-So, it is easy to make the conclusion that if you see the web page full of links, you likely have malware on your PC.
+So, it is easy to make the conclusion that if you see a web page full of links, you likely have malware on your PC.

 Most of the issues you see above cannot be fixed only by using the antivirus program or installation of the latest version of the browser you use.
 It is needed to know the key principles of online security to prevent the well-hidden attempts of attack.
-As it was mentioned, to provide the complete online security, you need to implement the enormously huge amount of solutions.
+As it was mentioned, to provide the complete online security, you need to implement an enormously huge amount of solutions.
 It will take a lot of pages of text to talk about all possible ways of creating a perfect online security shield, so let’s figure out the main (and the easiest) moments.

 Tips for better online security

 Always check the website certificate

 When you are not sure about the link you followed, check if the website has the HTTPS certificate.
 This thing can be obtained quite easily, however, counterfeit websites that try to mimic well-known resources, like LinkedIn or Facebook, will surely be denied in the certification.